in28minutes/in28minutes.github.io/_blog/articles/2017-02-02-spring-boot-vs-spring-mvc-vs-spring.md

 ```

 ### Same Example with Dependency Injection
-The world looks much easier with dependency injection.
-You let the spring framework do the hard work.
-We just use two simple annotations: `@Service` and `@Autowired`.

-- Using `@Service`, we tell the Spring Framework: "Hey there, this is a bean that you need to manage."
-- Using `@Autowired`, we tell Spring Framework: Hey, find the correct match for this specific type and autowire it in.
+With **Dependency Injection (DI)**, life becomes much easier.
+Instead of manually wiring dependencies, you let the **Spring Framework** handle the heavy lifting.
+This is achieved using two simple annotations:

+- `@Service` — Tells Spring: *"This is a bean.
+Please create and manage its lifecycle."*
+- `@Autowired` — Tells Spring: *"Find a matching bean of this type and inject it here."*

-In the example below, the Spring framework would create a bean for WelcomeService and autowire it into WelcomeController
+In the example below, Spring automatically creates a bean for `WelcomeService` and injects it into `WelcomeController`.

-In a unit test, I can ask the Spring framework to auto-wire the mock of WelcomeService into WelcomeController.
-Spring Boot makes it easy to do this with `@MockBean`.
-But, that's a different story altogether.

 ```java